isabella232/OneScriptLang/docs/Macro.md

 * `hh:mm`
 * `hh:mm:ss`

-### enumerator Constants
+### set Constants
-Enumerator constants can be an alpha optionally followed by an alphanumeric separated by a comma and surrounded by braces.
+Set constants can be an alpha optionally followed by an alphanumeric separated by a comma and surrounded by braces.
 For example:
 * `{a}`
 * `{a1}`